-SNPRC is home to about 2,500 nonhuman primates, including chimpanzees and a variety of monkey species.
+SNPRC is home to more than 2,500 nonhuman primates, including chimpanzees and a variety of monkey species.
 By far, the majority is baboons.
-With approximately 1,100 of these animals, Texas Biomed has the world’s largest colony of baboons for biomedical research.
+With approximately 1,000 of these animals, we are home to the world’s largest colony of baboons for biomedical research.

 Our animals are treated with reverence and receive great care from licensed veterinary professionals.
-Most of our primates are housed in large enclosures with heated indoor areas and outdoor areas with climbing structures, perches and swings to better simulate their natural environments.
-Some also have regular access to a large, grass-covered playground.
+Most of our primates are housed in large outdoor enclosures with heated and cooled indoor areas with climbing structures, perches and swings to better simulate their natural environments.

 We also have an extensive environmental enrichment program, in which all of our animals participate.
-The goal of the program is to provide opportunities for the monkeys and apes housed in our facilities to express species-typical behaviors that are found normally in primates living in the wild.
+The goal of the program is to provide opportunities for animals housed in our facilities to express species-typical behaviors that can be found normally in primates living in the wild.